-Windowbox also exposes a read-only API for anybody who cares to build a client to interact with it.
+Windowbox also exposes a read-only JSON API for anybody who cares to build a client to interact with it.
 (Note to anybody who does this: Share whatever you come up with; I’m curious!)

 Requests to the site reach an nginx server, which directly serves static files and previously-built derivative files via the

 X-Accel-Redirect mechanism.
 Dynamic pages are proxied to uWSGI, which runs the Windowbox code.
 Database storage uses MySQL (actually MariaDB these days) and the resized/cropped image files are stored on disk.
 ExifTool is used to extract metadata from the source images.

 The development environment runs in Vagrant, so things work more or less the same no matter what host operating system is running.
 Windowbox is also my first attempt at reaching 100% test coverage in a complete web app.
 It’s not something I think I would generally recommend anybody try in their daily work, but it’s not too difficult to live with since this project’s development is relatively dormant today.